Silver Sable: Fictional character biography

 During the "Ends of the Earth" storyline involving one of Doctor Octopus' schemes, Silver Sable recovered Spider-Man and Black Widow after the Avengers are defeated by the Sinister Six.
 She joined them in an attack on a Sahara facility controlled by Doctor Octopus, with the three defeating Sandman after Spider-Man's allies at Horizon Labs helped determine a way to identify the one particle of sand containing Sandman's consciousness.
-She was apparently drowned by the Rhino in the final battle when Rhino pinned her to the ground in a flooding corridor in Doctor Octopus' base.
+She was apparently drowned by Rhino in the final battle when Rhino pinned her to the ground in a flooding corridor in Doctor Octopus' base.
 Even though Doctor Octopus' plan had been stopped, Rhino also decided to kill himself in the process after the loss of his own wife.
-However, Madame Web later revealed to Spider-Man that Silver Sable did not perish in the fight within Doctor Octopus' underwater base.
+However, Madame Web later revealed to Spider-Man that Silver Sable was alive.

-She was later seen with other dead people in Peter Parker's post-mortem experience.

-She has later revealed to be alive, as she requested Spider-Man's help in thwarting a recent coup of Symkaria organized by Norman Osborn.
+She has later revealed to be alive, as she requested Spider-Man's help in thwarting a coup of Symkaria organized by Norman Osborn.
 Sable explained that she had survived her confrontation with the Rhino by using her suit to cloak herself, distracting him long enough for her to escape, using her apparent death to discreetly hunt down most of her enemies.
-She also had a brief affair with Nightcrawler, and helped him and Mystique in taking down an Orchis facility run by the Vulture.

 During the "Venom War" storyline, Silver Sable does a job in Istanbul with Dominic Fortune, who persuaded her to reactivate the Wild Pack.
-Liz Allan calls in Silver Sable and the Wild Pack to help deal with the Zombiotes unleashed by Meridius (a possible future version of Eddie Brock).
-When confronted by the Zombiotes in the Life Foundation building, Silver Sable activates the Lethal Protector mode on their special armbands, causing them to become possessed by their assigned Symbiotes.
-After Wild Pack member Navvab Tadjvar is bitten by a Zombiote, the Agony symbiote left him and set off his armband's kill switch that takes out many of the Zombiotes.
-Silver Sable is then possessed by the Agony symbiote as she gets a transmission from Meridius so as not to interfere.
+Liz Allan calls in Sable and the Wild Pack to help deal with the Zombiotes.
+When the Zombiotes confront the Wild Pack, Silver Sable activates the Lethal Protector mode on their armbands, bonding them with their assigned symbiotes.
+After Wild Pack member Navvab Tadjvar is bitten by a Zombiote, the Agony symbiote leaves him and bonds with Sable.